kateolmstead/android-sdk/README.md

         <tr>
             <td><code>birthday</code></td>
             <td>Date</td>
-            <td>A birthday for the player.</td>
+            <td>A birthday for the user.</td>
         </tr>
         <tr>
             <td><code>source</code></td>
             <td>String</td>
             <td>
-                Source of the user, such as "FacebookAds", "UserReferral", "Playnomics", etc. These are only suggestions, any 16-character or shorter string is acceptable.
+                Source of the user, such as "FacebookAds", "UserReferral", "Playnomics", etc. These are only suggestions; any 16-character or shorter string is acceptable.
             </td>
         </tr>
         <tr>